 With this, we turn to Petitioner's reasoning for combining the teachings of Gerber, Hauser, and Akerström.
 With respect to Petitioner's reasoning for replacing Gerber's anchoring mechanism with tines, contrary to Patent Owner's arguments regarding improved anchoring, Petitioner does not contend that a POSITA would have added tines to Gerber's lead to more securely affix the lead within the body.
 Rather, Petitioner contends a POSITA would have added tines to Gerber's lead because Gerber suggests anchoring its lead by fibrosis, for which tines are a leading candidate.
 See Pet.
-49 ("Gerber discloses a multi-electrode lead with a proximal anchoring mechanism that anchors by fibrosis instead of the depicted suture sleeve (Fig. 2). . . .
+51 ("Gerber teaches that its anchoring means can be by fibrosis....
 [A] POSITA would have considered tines, a leading candidate among the limited number of devices that anchor by fibrosis."); see also Tr.
 13:11-14 (Petitioner arguing "Gerber expressly suggests fixation mechanism by fibrosis and the most predominant use or the common use of that to actually fixate implantable medical leads by fibrosis was tines by the late 1990s").

 Gerber indeed suggests anchoring its lead by fibrosis.
 Namely, Gerber discloses: "Yet another anchoring mechanism 50 is to allow the medical lead 10 to fibrose in naturally using the human body's natural reaction to a foreign body or healing."
 Ex.
-1012, 4:27-30.
+1010, 4:27-30.
 Moreover, there is no dispute that times secure via fibrosis.
 Petitioner, however, acknowledges that any foreign object introduced into the body will cause fibrosis.
 Tr.
 12:8-13.

 Nonetheless, Petitioner maintains that Gerber's disclosure of securing its lead by fibrosis would have led a POSITA to choose tines because tines were a leading candidate among the devices that anchor by fibrosis.
 Pet.
-49 (citing Ex.
-1003 ¶ 107) (emphasis added).
+51 (citing Ex.
+1003 ¶ 115) (emphasis added).
 Petitioner's argument relies on Mr. Pless's opinion that tines were a leading candidate for securement via fibrosis, and Mr. Pless's opinion is based his review of the conventional uses of tines.
 Tr.
 12:18-24 (Petitioner explaining that pages 13-16 of Mr. Pless's Declaration provide support for his opinion that tines were most commonly used for fixation via fibrosis).
 According to Mr. Pless, "[b]efore 2001, tines were the most commonly used passive fixation, especially due to the predominant usage of tines in the cardiac space.
 Tines help to anchor the lead immediately after implantation by engaging with the body tissue, and then by fibrosis."
 Ex.
-1003, 15.
+1003, 15-16.

 Gerber's lead, however, is for sacral nerve stimulation and is implanted in the sacral area via an open surgical procedure.
 Ex.
-1012, 1:7-15, 5:32-39.
+1010, 1:7-15, 5:32-39.
 We find credible Dr. Siegel's testimony that Gerber's device is implanted via an open surgical procedure in which the periosteum and soft tissues surrounding the implantation site are dissected, compromising their structural integrity and rendering tines, which initially anchor by engaging body tissue, ineffective.
 Thus, despite the prevalent use of tines in the cardiac space to secure leads by engaging body tissue and then by fibrosis, Petitioner has not persuaded us that Gerber's disclosure of securing its lead by fibrosis would have led a POSITA to replace Gerber's anchoring mechanism with tines.